 Step 1: First, you must download IM-Magic Partition Resizer freeware, then install it.

-Step 2: Now locate the volume you are looking to extend and tap on the drive given next to it.
+Step 2-1: Create unallocated space first.
+Now locate the volume you are looking to extend and tap on the drive given next to it.
 You will be able to observe the options of 'Resizing or Moving.'
 Tap on it.

-Step 3: Go ahead by shrinking the D in the right direction.
+Step 2-2: Go ahead by shrinking a large partition.
 For that, you've to move your cursor.
-You'll reckon some free space available.
+You'll reckon some free space available to be unallocated space.

-If, as a user, you find out that your partition is formatted in FAT or FAT32 format, you cannot expand it.
-So, you need to reformat the whole partition in NTFS format.
+If, as a user, you find out that your partition is formatted in FAT or FAT32 format, you cannot expand it with Windows built-in tools.
+So, you may use a free tool Partition Resizer to expand it or you need to convert it to NTFS or reformat the whole partition in NTFS format.
 However, before proceeding with the steps, you must ensure that you have properly backed up the data on your partition.

 Step 1: You must start by right-clicking on the Disk Management Console partition, and then from the context menu, you must click the 'Format' option.